-DS: So why do some people’s brains think it is normal to be bent over and they aren’t aware that they even have a postural distortion?
+Dr. Shapiro: So why do some people’s brains think it is normal to be bent over and they aren’t aware that they even have a postural distortion?

 Over time, our structure begins to mold into an improper position.
-When that happens, our spinal joints and brain, which controls our posture in our body, will continue to keep our bodies in this altered position.
+When that happens, our spinal joints and brain, which control our posture in our body, will continue to keep our bodies in this altered position.
 From that point on, the brain thinks that it is “normal” to stand that way.
 That is why much more is needed than just pulling back your shoulders to correct your posture.

 Posture Does Not Just Affect the Spine

-DS: Interesting.
+Dr. Shapiro: Interesting.
 So posture is an outward representation of what our spine looks like on the inside; people don’t really think of it that way though.
-Most people think of it as, “I have bad posture” or, “everyone told me I don’t stand up straight.”
+Most people think of it as “I have bad posture” or, “everyone told me I don’t stand up straight.”
 The spine is a major contributor to what makes up our posture.
 As spine doctors, we know it is a lot more complicated.
 Posture doesn’t just affect the spine, it also affects many other parts of the body such as hips, knees, shoulders, soft tissue like IT bands, etc. Not only that, a person’s genetics can affect his/her spinal structure and therefore posture.

 The structure on the inside of the body makes up what our posture really looks like on the outside.
 When people talk about fixing their posture, they think about sitting up straight and that’s it.
 Other people take a yoga class to improve their posture, which is good, and important to do.
 But do those things really change the mechanics of your spine?
 In other words, can that really alter your posture long term?
 I’ll be honest with you.
 I have done a lot of research, and I have not seen any study that demonstrates that thinking about sitting up straight alters the mechanics of the spine and permanently changes posture.
 Posture is really a subconscious thing.